Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Ablation on decode head

 Our experiments on Rein employ the Mask2Former~\cite{mask2former} decode head, which shares structures or core concepts with numerous methods in dense prediction tasks~\cite{LiDARmask2former,segvit,maskdino,detr,maskformer}.
 The universality of Mask2Former highlights the significance of our findings for a range of segmentation tasks, including instance and panoptic segmentation.
 Furthermore, to demonstrate Rein's effectiveness in enhancing backbone generalization and its robustness across various decode heads, we conduct supplementary experiments using the popular SemFPN decode head~\cite{semfpn}, in the \textit{GTAV$\rightarrow$ Cityscapes + BDD100K + Mapillary} setting.

 As shown in Table~\ref{tab:vfms_Rein_semfpn}, Rein surpasses the ``Full" and ``Freeze" baselines, employing 2.53 million trainable parameters within the backbone, while the SemFPN decode head comprises 1.63 million parameters.
 Owing to the absence of object queries in SemFPN, the ``linking tokens to instance" mechanism, described in Sec.3.3, is not utilized, resulting in a reduction of Rein's trainable parameters from 2.99 million to 2.53 million.
 When compared to the complete Rein configuration using the Mask2Former, using SemFPN achieves sub-optimal performance, evident in the 64.3\% mIoU reported in Table~2 and 62.1\% mIoU in Table~9, both implemented with DINOv2-Large.
-These findings guide our decision to focus on experiments involving Mask2Former in the main paper.
+As shown in Table~\ref{tab:benefits}, the Mask2Former brings the 11.7\% mIoU for ResNet101.These findings guide our decision to focus on experiments involving Mask2Former in the main paper.